LordVeovis/xmlrpc/README.md

 ## How to use

 As a port, very few changes have been done but the API is still the same.
-The documentation on the orignal projet remains valid: [http://xml-rpc.net/][]
+The documentation on the original project remains valid: [http://xml-rpc.net/][]

 ## Improvements